Omicron: What are the symptoms of the latest COVID variant?

-Preliminary data about the new Omicron COVID-19 variant is starting to emerge which could give us a clearer understanding of the symptoms and its effects.
+Preliminary data about the new Omicron COVID-19 variant is starting to emerge which could give us a clearer understanding of the symptoms and their effects.

-The Omicron variant is likely to spread further and poses a "very high" global risk, the World Health Organization (WHO) has said.
+The World Health Organization (WHO) has said the Omicron variant is likely to spread further and poses a "very high" global risk.
+The health agency has also called it a "variant of concern".

 Scientists and experts are keeping a sharp eye on data from South Africa, where the variant was first reported.